AwatifYasmin/LLVM/README.md

+# LLVM Extension Tool

-This is an extension library of LLVM.
-This tools takes in a .cpp file as source and counts its line number, number of loops and number of instructions.
-Issues:
+This project is an extension library for **LLVM**.
+The tool takes a `.cpp` source file as input and analyzes it to provide:

+- Total line count
+- Number of loops
+- Number of instructions

+---

+## 🔍 Current Issues
-Does not count the number of instructions properly for all functions
+- Instruction count is not accurate for all functions
-Limiatation:

-Does not count the inner loops
+## ⚠️ Limitations
+- Inner loops are not counted

+---

+## 📌 Notes
+This project is currently under development, and improvements are planned to enhance loop detection and instruction analysis.